Arsenobetaine

-Arsenobetaine is an organoarsenic compound that is the main source of arsenic found in fish.
+Arsenobetaine is an organoarsenic compound found in fish.
 It is the arsenic analog of trimethylglycine, commonly known as betaine.
-The biochemistry and its biosynthesis are similar to those of choline and betaine.
+The biochemistry and biosynthesis of this molecule are similar to those of choline and glycine betaine.

 Arsenobetaine is a common substance in marine biological systems and unlike many other organoarsenic compounds, such as trimethylarsine, it is relatively non-toxic.
 The compound may play a similar role as urea does for nitrogen, as a non-toxic waste compound made in the bodies of animals to dispose of the relevant element.

-It has been known since 1920 that marine fish contain organoarsenic compounds, but it was not until 1977 that the chemical structure of the most predominant compound arsenobetaine was determined.
+It has been known since 1920 that marine fish contain organoarsenic compounds, but it was not until 1977 that the chemical structure of arsenobetaine was determined.